-COPS

-Day at

-the Ionia

-Free Fair is

-Wednesday,

-July 20.
-Cor-

-rections officers and other law enforcement officers are welcome to come out and get free snacks, toys, MCO gear, and discounted ride wristbands.
+COPS Day at the Ionia Free Fair is Wednesday, July 20.
+Corrections officers and other law enforceand get free snacks, toys, MCO gear, and discounted ride wristbands.
 The fun starts at noon at the hospitality center in the Administration Building.
 The fairgrounds are located at 317 South Dexter Street in Ionia.